yongseung-song/yongseung-song/README.md

 - Had some time working in other profession(graphic design)
 - Started studying web frontend about a half year ago

-You can always reach me via [email](yongseung.song@icloud.com).
-I'm open to all sorts of job offer, collaborations or just a talk over a cup of coffee!
+You can always reach me via email.
+I'm open to all sorts of job offer, collaborations or just a talk over my projects!

 Thanks for visiting my github profile and may you have a good day!